Black Bean Confetti Salsa is heartier than the usual tomato salsa—plump beans, spicy chili, sweet corn, and creamy avocado make it hard to resist.

 Notes

-- The avocado can make the salsa look muddy if it is added too soon or is too ripe, so it is best gently mixed-in just before serving.
+- The avocado can make the salsa look muddy if added too soon, so it is best gently mixed in just before serving.

 - If you cannot find canned Rotel tomatoes, use fresh tomatoes and increase the amount of green chilies.